-It was a mix of curiosity and serendipity that led me to an example of writing about scientists that reveals the humanity behind the austere academic facade of scientific inquiry.Emilio Segrè, who along with having won the Nobel Prize for physics was also a gifted writer and avid historian.
+One role the Veblen House could play in a town so filled with vaunted institutions of higher learning is to make scientists better known as people.
+They tend to be presented in the media as remote figures stripped of personality, speaking about weighty subjects from their domain of rationality.
+It was a mix of curiosity and serendipity that led me to one of the finest examples of writing that reveals the humanity behind the austere academic facade of scientific inquiry.Emilio Segrè, who along with having won the Nobel Prize for physics was also a gifted writer and avid historian.
 His photos of people and events over the course of his scientific career, donated posthumously to the American Institute of Physics, were apparently so substantial that the AIP named its visual archives in his honor.
 The AIP calls its Emilio Segrè Visual Archives "the human face of science," with "more than 30,000 photos of scientists and their work."

 While the Institute for Advanced Study was rapidly evolving in Princeton in the 1930s, Segrè during that time was one of the "Via Panisperna boys" in Rome--young Italian physicists led by Enrico Fermi during an exciting period of discovery in atomic physics.